 The user must first tune the velocity loop before tuning the position loop.
-See Velocity (RPM) Mode Tuning (section 4.3).
+See Velocity Tuning (p.
+68).
 Be sure to save velocity loop coefficients to NVM.

 The position loop must be tuned for the drive and motor before they can be used optimally, regardless of whether the command signal inputs are Pulse and Direction, CW and CCW Pulse, or Encoder Quadrature A/B types.